xiaotong0201/GGMtest/README.md

         -   `US`: Average daily precipitation in the United States
         -   `Stock`: Dependence of fund return
         -   `Breast`: Breast cancer relapse

+-   Folder `GoF-Additional-Test`: R code for additional simulations of GoF

+    -   `Selection_of_L`：Examining the effect of the parameter $L$ in the algorithm *Sampling Exchangeable Copies for a GGM*.
+    -   `More_Complicated_Graph_Structures`: Exploring more complicated graph structures.

+-   Folder `CRT-Additional-Test`: R code for additional simulations of CRT

+    -   `CRT-Oversized`: Studying the power when a moderately oversized supergraph is used in the G-CRT
+    -   `CRT-Univariate`: Examing the case where $X_\mathcal{T}$ is univariate.
+    -   `CRT-UniformT`: Studying the performance under violations of the Gaussian assumption.

 Rendered tutorials demonstrating the usage of the code are available at: [MC-GoF_test_for_GGMs](https://tfq-acd.github.io/MC-GoF_test_for_GGMs/), [GoF_simulation](https://tfq-acd.github.io/GoFsimulation/), [Graphical_conditional_randomization_test](https://tfq-acd.github.io/CRT/), [G-CRT_simulation](https://tfq-acd.github.io/CRTsimulation/).

 -   Folder `Tutorials`: The corresponding R code used in the webpage tutorials.